-In the last years a growing field of research in biped locomotion culminated in the development of a variety of prototypes [2,4,6,11].
-A retrospective analysis shows that the design methodologies led to the reproduction of structures, functions and principles found in nature.
-In spite of these accomplishments, we are still in a primitive stage in understanding the motor control principles and the sensory integration subjacent to human walking.
-These questions have motivated several researchers in the pursuit of more efficient walking robots.
-Vukobratovic et al. [10] have proposed models and mechanisms to explain biped locomotion.
-In another perspective, Raibert and his colleagues [7] built hopping and running legged robots in order to study the major issues with dynamic balance.
+In the last decade a significant progress in robotics culminated in the development of a large variety of legged systems [1-3].
+In spite of these accomplishments in using legs for locomotion, we are still in a primitive stage in understanding the motor control principles and the sensory integration subjacent to human walking.

+These questions have motivated several researchers in the pursuit of efficient walking robots stimulated by the synergy in the biology and robotic areas.
+Vukobratovic et al. [4] have proposed models and mechanisms to explain biped locomotion.
+In another perspective, Raibert and his colleagues [5] built hopping and running legged robots in order to study the major issues with dynamic balance.

-Experimental studies of human locomotion [3,5] support the hypothesis that the choice of a gait pattern is influenced by energy considerations.
+Experimental studies of human locomotion [6,7] support the hypothesis that the choice of a given gait pattern is influenced by energy considerations.
 In repetitive and skilled movements, the motion control programming may attempt to produce walking patterns which are energy efficient due to the physical benefits derived.
-Bearing this fact in mind, a planar biped is modelled in order to:
+In this line of thought, a planar biped is modelled and three average energy indices are computed.
+The main purposes are threefold:

-- Characterise the biped motion in terms of a set of locomotion variables. - Search for the optimal locomotion variables that minimise the proposed cost functions. - Establish the correlation among these locomotion variables and the energy performance.
+- To gain insight into the phenomenon of walking. - To characterise the biped motion in terms of a set of locomotion variables. - To establish the correlation among these locomotion variables and the energy performance.